M450NCH00/Fashion-Trend-Analysis/README.md

 ## Lessons Learnt

-- Handling imbalanced dataset with limited and
+- Handling imbalanced and limited dataset with a somewhat unpredictable and chaotic nature
+- Creating a pivot table from the extracted data
+- Further understanding of how decision tree works in classifying data
+- Understanding the use of Random Forest in classification and prediction
+- Learning to plot three dimensional (3D) graphs using matplotlib module
+- Collaborating using GitHub

 ## References
 - <https://www.kaggle.com/datasets/fashionworldda/fashion-trend-dataset>